ThunderDoesDev/Discord-Account-Nuker/README.md

     - **4**: Delete all DMs.
     - **5**: Perform a full nuke (executes all actions).

+4. **Confirmation**: After selecting an option, the script will ask you to confirm the operation by typing **"Confirm"**.
+You can cancel the operation by typing **"Cancel"**.

 ### Logging

 All activities are logged into the `account_nuker.log` file.
 Each action is recorded with details like the number of friends removed, guilds left or deleted, DMs closed, and any errors encountered.

-### Confirmation

-Before executing destructive actions, the script will ask for confirmation to prevent accidental execution.
-Simply type **Confirm** to proceed or **Cancel** to return to the main menu.

 ### Rate Limits

-The script handles rate limiting with automatic retries if Discord API limits are hit during operations such as removing friends or leaving guilds.
+Both scripts handle rate limiting with automatic retries if Discord API limits are hit during operations such as removing friends or leaving guilds.

 ## Notes

 - **Selfbots are against Discord’s Terms of Service**.
 Use this tool responsibly and be aware of the potential consequences, such as your account being banned.
-- This script uses **discord.py** in selfbot mode, meaning it logs in as a user account rather than a bot account.
+- This script uses **direct API calls** in selfbot mode, meaning it logs in as a user account rather than a bot account.

 ## Future Enhancements